Grigory Yavlinsky: Activities under Putin's first and second administrations (2000–2008)

-Global financial crisis.
-2007-2009
+Post-financial crisis (2008–2011)

-In an interview at HSE's conference Yavlinsky stated that common disease for all states in the late 20th century — early 21st century was the merger of the state with business.
+In an interview at HSE's conference Yavlinsky stated that common disease for all states in the late 20th century – early 21st century was the merger of the state with business.
 According to Yavlinsky, this is a key trigger of the economic crisis in the US.
 A fusion of Wall Street and the White House paralyzed all the possibilities of Barack Obama other than the injection of fresh money in the old economy.
 Such an approach has no future owing to the level of public debt and poor quality of the state in decision making, he told.

-According to Yavlinsky, the global financial crisis of 2007-2009 happened owing to the appearance of insurance-backed loans, which led to a dramatic increase in the number and volume of such loans.
+According to Yavlinsky, the 2008 financial crisis happened owing to the appearance of insurance-backed loans, which led to a dramatic increase in the number and volume of such loans.
 If a business goes insolvent, creditors are paid by the insurance.
 This created the impression that the loans were safe.
 However, the reliability of borrowers declined.
 When too many extremely unreliable loans were issued in the United States, at some point a number of borrowers went insolvent at the same time, making it impossible to pay the insurance, Yavlinsky wrote.
 As a result, no money was returned to the lenders.
 As a result, the biggest banks and investment companies went bankrupt.
 In simple terms, this is a gigantic "financial pyramid" (Ponzi scheme), he says.Let's assume you borrow from someone, but things don't work out.
 However, you still need to pay them back and pay the interest.
 So you borrow from someone else paying them interest.
 To pay back, you borrow more, and so on and so on until it ends in failure.
 The enormous scale of the "financial pyramid" became possible because of extremely lax financial regulation of the government.In his opinion, the crisis could have been resolved by bankrupting all the financiers and bankers responsible.
 However, as there were too many of them, and in many respects the economy was dependent on them, such an approach might engender even greater social problems.
 In addition, they are so integrated in the US power elites.
 Therefore, owing to fears of social unrest, the US government saved them by giving them funds financed by the taxpayers, in the end helping the parties that were actually responsible for the crisis.
 Applying this approach, the officials hoped that the economy would work and would start to grow after receiving a huge infusion.
-However, economic activity didn't grow despite the USD 750 billion injected by the Bush administration and the USD 800 billion invested by the Obama administration because of market distrust.
+However, economic activity didn't grow despite the US$750 billion injected by the Bush administration and the US$800 billion invested by the Obama administration because of market distrust.